 Katey had tried everything to lose weight, but all the books, diets, and injections only led to a lighter wallet — to the tune of $20,000 spent on weight-loss information and programs.

 It seemed like a hopeless situation, that she was going to be fat and miserable forever.
-But when she signed up for Lean Eating, something felt different.
+But when she signed up for Precision Nutrition Coaching, something felt different.
 Something felt right.

 A year later, after losing over 100 pounds and winning the $10,000 Grand Prize, Katey unveiled the body she always dreamed of having.

 Her friends, the moms at her daughter’s school, even her doctor couldn’t believe the extent of her transformation.
 You must have had surgery, they said.
 You must have done a crazy diet.

 Nope, she replied.
 I practiced healthy habits.
 And I believed in myself.